laiquet/idtrackerai-enhanced/docs/source/user_guide/validator.rst

 Video player
 ============

-The video frames will be live displayed here as well as the blobs information (contours, labels...).
-Double clicking on one centroid will display the a window with some tools to modify its properties.
-User can change the identity of the centroid (and propagate this change up to the next crossing, it expands on the entire fragment) and also the :ref:`Interpolator` can be called from here.
+The video frames are displayed here along with blob information (contours, labels, trails...).
+Double-clicking a centroid opens a window with tools to modify its properties: the identity can be changed (the change propagates forward through the fragment up to the next crossing) and the :ref:`Interpolator` can be called from here.

 .. _extra_tools_link:

 Extra tools
 ===========

-The next tools have no effect on the trajectories nor on any other aspect of the session.
-Their information will be included in the :ref:`trajectory files` for user to use it as desired.
+These tools do not alter the tracked positions or identities.
+Their outputs are saved alongside the trajectories in the :ref:`trajectory files` for downstream use.

 Groups
 ------